agudluri/python-developer-coding-challenge-2025/docs/challenge.md

 - You must use AWS as the primary cloud.
 Azure/GCP implementations are out of scope for this challenge.
 - Treat this as a real-world engagement: infrastructure, automation, observability, and documentation should be ready for team hand-off.
 - Assume reviewers will provision resources in their own AWS account by following your instructions.
+- Complete the challenge within 3–4 days of receiving repository access.
+- Follow only the instructions contained in this repository; disregard conflicting guidance from other channels.

 ## Functional Requirements
 Your application must: